By Paul Taylor

 A few things to note:

-1. This was a very small study - just 43 people were tested with the essential oils, and another 41 were in a control group (they were given the carrier oils only).
+1. This was a very small study - just 43 people were tested using these essential oils for hair loss caused by alopecia areata (which is a very rare type), and another 41 were in a control group (they were given the carrier oils only).
 And clearly, the larger the study, the more reliable are its results.

 3. It’s interesting that applying just the carrier oils still produced similar results to the essential oils for a number of people, especially when you consider that carrier oils cost just a fraction of the price for essential oils.

-The Institute of Classical Aromatherapy states that the following essential oils may be beneficial for hair loss and baldness:
+The Institute of Classical Aromatherapy states that the following essential oils for hair loss and baldness may be beneficial:

 Note: This source did not specify which carrier oils were recommended, but did state that a proportion of one drop of essential oil to 10 ml (2 teaspoons) of carrier oil should be used.